b7w/bviewer/docs/ref/architecture.rst

 | Model to store tree galleries.
   **parent** - For example ``ProxyUser.top_gallery`` to show on home page.
   **user** - Not show on user profile, editable only by admin.
   **visibility** - type of visibility.
   VISIBLE - all user see in gallery tree and can access, HIDDEN - not visible in gallery tree but can be access if you new url, PRIVATE - visible and accessible only for gallery holder.
+  *If parent is None it will be hidden from gallery tree for holder too.*
   **thumbnail** - Image of gallery tile.

 .. code-block:: python